Hrxvish/SightEcho/README.md

 ## 👤 Roles and Team

-- **Vishal Singh** – Founder, Technical Head, and Full-Stack Developer
+- **Vishal Yadav** – Founder, Technical Head, and Full-Stack Developer
   Worked on idea, architecture, development, and deployment.

 ---